 Sometime around 1630, John Endecott planted a pear tree with the hope it would live for generations.
-He got his wish with the Endicott Pear Tree, believed to be the oldest living cultivated fruit tree in North America.
+He got his wish with the Endicott Pear Tree, believed the oldest living cultivated fruit tree in North America.

 The tree survived harsh winters, hurricanes, earthquakes, grazing by cows, suburban sprawl and vandals.
 It was declared a national landmark in 2011.
 Clones from the Endicott Pear Tree have been planted in at least 17 states.